Adept Erb's Palsy Lawyers

-If your child is exhibiting symptoms of or has been diagnosed with Erb’s palsy, you are likely overwhelmed with the potential exercises, physical therapy and maybe even surgeries that are necessary.
-The idea that their injury was caused through medical negligence is no-doubt frustrating.
+If your child is exhibiting symptoms of or has been diagnosed with Erb’s palsy, you are likely overwhelmed with the potential exercises, physical therapy, and maybe even surgeries that are necessary.
+The idea that their injury was caused through medical negligence is frustrating.
 However, you are not alone.
-The Erb’s palsy lawyers of Prochaska, Howell & Prochaska LLC Law Firm want to secure financial compensation for the injury, which can help you better care for your child.
+The Wichita Erb’s palsy lawyers of Prochaska, Howell & Prochaska LLC want to secure financial compensation for the injury, which can help you better care for your child.

 free consultation